gomson/vicsydev/duffs_device_in_cl.md

 One popular urban myth in Common Lisp circles is that green threads bring nothing to the table since it's preemptive threads are fast enough; which misses the point that cooperative scheduling is a useful, complementary approach to structuring software; as long as performance is at least comparable; and as an added bonus, the performance profile is more consistent and predictable than for preemptive threads.

 ### Duff's Device
 In C, it's popular to build green threads on top of ```switch``` interleaved with user code; known as Duff's Device.
 The approach unfortunately doesn't play well with the compiler and requires serious hacks to be usable.
-Implementing the same idea in Lisp takes some imagination, as there is nothing comparable to ```switch```; ```tag-body``` requires clear text labels for jumping, no run-time look up is possible; and ```case``` doesn't allow fall-through, which is crucial.
-Branching around each statement is a possibility, Common Lisp compilers are pretty hard core when it comes to optimisation, which means it's possible to get away with it; but modifying unknown Lisp code on statement level is a tar pit.
+Implementing the same idea in Lisp takes some imagination, as there is nothing comparable to ```switch```; ```tag-body``` needs jump labels in clear text; and ```case``` doesn't allow fall-through, which is crucial.
+Branching around each statement is a possibility, Common Lisp compilers are pretty hard core when it comes to optimisation, which means it's possible to get away with it; but modifying unknown Lisp code on statement level is a [tar pit](http://quickdocs.org/cl-cont/api).

 ### Forth
 Writing code Forth style allows painless statement level translation because of the simple, linear syntax.
 That's one of the reasons I chose Forth as the basis of [Lifoo](https://github.com/codr4life/lifoo), a new Forth-based language fused with Common Lisp that I'm working on.
 By standing on the shoulders of [Lifoo](https://github.com/codr4life/lifoo), we finally get enough leverage to implement the idea in a reasonable amount of reasonable code.